jwbuurlage/Bulk/docs/pages/api/partitioning.md

 ```

 Base class for partitionings over a processor grid of dimension `G`, where the
 each axis is partitioned independently.
-It is required that `G == D`, which is
-checked statically.
-The grid template parameter is kept for consistency.

 ### Template parameters